Rebekah Del Rio

 Her vocals can be heard on numerous soundtracks including Sin City, Streets of Legend, Man on Fire, and Mia Sarah.
 Del Rio made a cameo appearance in David Lynch's 2001 film Mulholland Drive, singing "Llorando" a cappella.
-She is also featured in Richard Kelly's film Southland Tales, providing solo vocals in a string arrangement of "The Star-Spangled Banner".
+She was also featured in Richard Kelly's film Southland Tales, providing solo vocals in a string arrangement of "The Star-Spangled Banner".
 She performed the song "No Stars", written in collaboration with David Lynch and John Neff, at the end of Part 10 of Twin Peaks: The Return.
-Joining Del Rio on stage was the musician Moby on guitar.
+Moby joined Del Rio onstage on guitar.

+Background

+Rebekah Coronado was born on July 10, 1967, and began using the surname Del Rio when she started singing professionally.

-Performance in Mulholland Drive film
+Performance in Mulholland Drive

-The filmmaker David Lynch created the scene in the neo-noir film Mulholland Drive in which Del Rio sings in the Club Silencio after hearing her sing "Llorando" at his home studio on the suggestion of the music agent Brian Loucks.
-Lynch then invited her to perform in the film.
-Lynch refers to this event as "a happy accident."
+Del Rio appears in a scene in the neo-noir film Mulholland Drive in which she sings in the Club Silencio.
+After hearing her sing "Llorando" (the Spanish version of Roy Orbison's "Crying") at his home studio on the suggestion of the music agent Brian Loucks, Lynch then invited her to perform in the film, which he called "a happy accident."

 Del Rio's emotional rendition of the song inspired the creation and development of the scene itself.
-In his book, The Impossible David Lynch, writer Todd McGowan describes Del Rio's performance with the phrase "the voice as the impossible object."
-In the nightclub scene, Del Rio is introduced as "La Llorona de Los Ángeles" (Crying Woman from Los Angeles), who belts out the song in a depressive stupor, only to faint onstage while the song continues playing.
+In his book The Impossible David Lynch, Todd McGowan describes Del Rio's performance with the phrase "the voice as the impossible object."
+In the nightclub scene, Del Rio is introduced as "La Llorona de Los Ángeles" (Crying Woman of Los Angeles), who belts out the song, only to faint onstage while the song continues playing, revealing that she was lip-synching.
 Film critic Zina Giannopoulou interprets the song's performance and the (symbolic) death of the singer as a parallel to the relationship between the two female doppelgänger characters, Diane/Betty and Rita/Camilla.

+Personal life and death

+Del Rio had a son, Philip C. DeMars, in 1986.
+He died in 2009 at the age of 23.

+According to the Los Angeles Medical Examiner, Del Rio died at her home on June 23, 2025, at the age of 57.
+The cause of her death was due to morphine and codeine effects.
+She had undergone surgery for a brain tumor some years prior, and had been diagnosed with cancer again shortly before she died.
+Less than two weeks before her death, Del Rio performed live at a charity event Mulholland Drive screening at the Philosophical Research Society in Los Angeles.